Welcome to the Last Battle of Moytura Saga.

 His knees buckled, and a choked sound ground from his throat.
 I’m a monster.

-The face of the fairy he’d eaten flashed in his mind, but he imagined her silvery hair and golden wings gone.
-In their place he envisioned Charlotte’s face.
+The image of the fairy he’d eaten flashed in his mind, but he imagined her silvery hair and golden wings gone.
+In their place, he envisioned Charlotte.

 “No,” he sobbed.
-The obvious conclusion too much for him to bear.
+The obvious conclusion was too much for him to bear.

 Ellis lurched back into the yard, screaming her name.
 He threw open the shed door, shoved aside wheelbarrows and tools, searching for her in every corner.
 Afraid he’d actually find her.